Periodontics Oral Systemic Health

 Periodontal disease progresses as the sulcus (pocket or space) between the tooth and gums gets filled with bacteria, plaque, and tartar, causing irritation to the surrounding tissues.
 When these irritants remain in the pocket space, they can cause damage to the gums and, eventually, the bone that supports the teeth!

-If the disease is caught in the early stages of gingivitis, and no damage has been done, one to two regular cleanings will be recommended.
-In addition to regular dental cleanings by our highly skilled dental hygienists, you will also be given helpful instructional that will improve daily oral hygiene rituals.
+If the disease is caught in the early stages of gingivitis and no damage has been done, one to two regular cleanings will be recommended.
+In addition to regular dental cleanings by our highly skilled dental hygienists, you will also be given helpful instructions that will improve daily oral hygiene rituals.

-Good oral hygiene practices and periodontal cleanings are essential in maintaining excellent oral health while keeping periodontal disease under control!
+Good oral hygiene practices and periodontal cleanings are essential to maintain excellent oral health and to prevent periodontal disease.